step-up-labs/firebase-database-dotnet/README.md

   .Child("dinosaurs")
   .PostAsync(new Dinosaur());

-// note that there is another override for the PostAsync method which delegates the new key generation to the firebase server
+// note that there is another overload for the PostAsync method which delegates the new key generation to the firebase server

 Console.WriteLine($"Key for the new dinosaur: {dino.Key}");